Home Broadband Survey

 With excellent results all round in our OnePoll survey and the fastest speed test scores by some distance, Virgin Media came a very close second.

 82% of Virgin customers are satisfied with the reliability and speed of their connection, while an impressive 81% would recommend Virgin.

 Of the speed tests carried out Virgin Media broadband had an average of 27.2Mb; a significant improvement over the latest OFCOM national average of 14.7Mb.
 This made it a clear winner of the Fastest Broadband award.Visit Virgin Media >

 Panel nominated awards

-Our judging panel of industry insiders and commentators were asked for their opinions on the broadband ISPs that really stood out in 2013.
+Our judging panel of industry insiders and commentators were asked for their opinions on the broadband ISPs that really stood out.
 The categories voted on were Most Innovative ISP, Best Bundled Provider and Best Budget Provider.